cloraronco/OpenCV-Bootcamp/README.md

   <img src="https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/utils/bitwise_AND.png" alt="c" width="40%";>
 </div>

-Purpose: AND operations are useful for masking.
+AND operations are useful for masking.
 When combined with a binary mask, only the pixels where both the mask and the image have a white pixel will be set in the result.

 #### [3.
 Bitwise XOR (^)]()